d2l-ai/d2l-en/chapter_appendix_math/random-variables.md

 $$

 ![By summing along the columns of our array of probabilities, we are able to obtain the marginal distribution for just the random variable represented along the $x$-axis.](../img/Marginal.svg)
+:label:`fig_marginal`

-This tells us to add up the value of the density along a series of squares in a line.
+This tells us to add up the value of the density along a series of squares in a line as is showin in :numref:`fig_marginal`.
 Indeed, after canceling one factor of epsilon from both sides, and recognizing the sum on the right is the integral over $y$, we can conclude that

 $$
 \begin{aligned}